kinnay/AEA/FORMAT.md

 ## Key Derivation
 All keys that are used in the AEA format are derived using HKDF-SHA256.
 The IKM, info and salt depend on the type of key that is generated.
 Keys come in two flavors:
-* 32-byte keys that are used to derive other keys.
+* **Key derivation keys:** 32-byte keys that are used to derive other keys
-* 80-byte keys that are used for encryption and MACs.
+* **Data keys:** 32-byte or 80-byte keys that are used for encryption and MACs

-The second flavor is laid out as follows:
+If the [profile](#profiles) does not use encryption, a data key consists of 32 bytes and is only used for HMACs.

+If the [profile](#profiles) uses encryption, a data key consists of the following 80 bytes:

 | Offset | Size | Description |
 | --- | --- | --- |